m16p/chase-offer-monitor/README.md

 ### Time Zone funniness ###
 If you run the program across a day-boundary in EST, then there may be some funniness in the output, since the program has to convert "NN days left" to an actual date.

-### Chase Extending Offers ###
-Chase Offers seem to frequently be auto-extended another week.
-On several occasions, I clearly had an offer saying "10 days left" and then 5 days later that same offer says "12 days left".
-I'm guessing Chase/offer-merchants extend them week-by-week sometimes.
-Right now when this happens it is treated as a new offer, since the expiration date is part of the key in the history-file lookup so it is treated as a new offer.

 ## Credit to karwosts